 Red Stag Deer: A Closer Look

-The red deer, also scientifically called the Cervus elaphus, is the largest species of deer on the planet.
+The red deer, also scientifically called the Cervus elaphus, is the largest types or species of deer on the planet.
 In fact, in the United Kingdom, they are considered to be the largest land mammal.

 There are fossil records that indicate that the red deer may have been around for 12 million years or even more.
 How they survived is still considered to be a mystery.
 It is also believed that the deer was significantly larger than what they are today.

 The red deer are considered to be a native species having migrated from Europe to Britain about 11,000 years ago.
 The Mesolithic man extensively used them as a food source and skins.
 Their antlers and bones were also made into tools.
 However, since the Neolithic men invested their time in the development of agriculture, they began to clear swathes of forest in order to make space for fields.
 This led to the decline of the population of the red deer.

 The red deer was then confined to Scottish Highlands which is at the south-west of England.
 In fact, there was even a time when they were freely allowed to roam in Britain so that the Royals could hunt them.